don-willingham/EssrigMonopriceMakerSelectV2/README.md

 At the time of writing [Ultimaker](https://ultimaker.com/) [Cura](https://ultimaker.com/software/ultimaker-cura) 5.2.1 was used.

 ### Installation
 Hillsborough County Schools computers are locked down, and can't run the installer.
-Instead download [Ultimaker-Cura-5.2.1-win64.exe](https://github.com/Ultimaker/Cura/releases/download/5.2.1/Ultimaker-Cura-5.2.1-win64.exe) and extract the contents with [7zip](https://www.7-zip.org/).
+Download [Ultimaker-Cura-5.2.1-win64.exe](https://github.com/Ultimaker/Cura/releases/download/5.2.1/Ultimaker-Cura-5.2.1-win64.exe) and extract the contents with [7zip](https://www.7-zip.org/).
 Copy to microUSB card, or thumb drive.
 Insert card/drive and run `Ultimaker-Cura-5.2.1-win64\Ultimaker-Cura.exe`.
 Select `Settings` -> `Printer` -> `Manage Printers...`.
 Select `Add New`.
 Expand `Add a non-networked printer`.
-Scroll down to, and expand, Wanhao`.
+Scroll down to, and expand `Wanhao`.
 Select `Wanhao Duplicator i3`, and change Printer Name to `EssrigMPMSv2`.
 Under Preset printers, select `EssrigMPMSv2`.

 ### Slicing
 Select `File`, and `Open File(s)...`, select an .stl file.
 Set `Profile`, `Infill Density`, 'Printing Temperature` and any other settings.
-Insert microSD card, ...
+If printer is on, select `Release SD` from main menu.
+Remove microSD card from printer.
+Insert microSD card to adapter, and adapter into computer.
+(Ensure any lock switch is not selected) Select `Slice`, `Save to Removable ...`, then `Eject`.

+# Printing

+## Preparation
+Clean bed with isopropyl alcohol.
+Mist a little hair spray on the bed, if prints don't stick.

+## From SD
+Insert microSD card with gcode on it.
+Press the button, scroll down to `Print from SD`, you man need to scroll down to `Refresh`, then select your file, and press button.
+Pay close attention to the first layers.
+If necessary, select `Tune` and `Babystep Z`, then turn the knob to adjust the nozzle height.
+Plus is up, minus is down.

 # Hardware
 Z axis limit switch was replaced with a [Micro Limit Switch, CYT1073 AC 2A 125V 3Pin SPDT Rocker Switches Long Hinge Lever for Arduino (30 Pack) by MUZHI](https://www.amazon.com/dp/B088W8WMTB?ref_=cm_sw_r_cp_ud_dp_VCW0HAEW99HP4Y2WK0T2)